getodk/docs/docs/central-api-submission-management.rst

         - boolean

+          .. raw:: html

             Set to true to create a boolean column for every known select multiple option in the export.
 The option name is in the field header, and a `0` or a `1` will be present in each cell indicating whether that option was checked for that row.
 This behavior mimics a similar behavior in ODK Briefcase.

           Example: ``false``